 ARTICLE VII, SECTION 4 In the event that one-fifth (1/5) of the members call for an extraordinary General Body Meeting in writing, the Secretary shall arrange such a meeting within one month of the receipt of the requisition.
 The Secretary shall give two weeks’ notice to the members for such a meeting, along with a brief description of the reason for this extraordinary General Body meeting.

-ARTICLE VIII Fiscal Year: The fiscal year of BANA shall be the first (1st) of September to the thirty first (31st) of August.
+ARTICLE VIII Fiscal Year The fiscal year of BANA shall be the first (1st) of September to the thirty first (31st) of August.

 ARTICLE IX, SECTION 1Finance: The Executive Committee shall be responsible for the finances of BANA.